CarnegieLearningWeb/UpGrade/backend/terraform/README.md

 - Run - `terraform apply` to create the core resources.
 - Confirm - Terraform will show the list of resources it plans to create.
 Review them and enter `yes`.

+( Note: You can use `terraform destroy` to terminate and delete all the resources created above.
+You can also delete one or more specific resources using resource names from `terraform state list` and providing resource names with -target flag `terraform destroy -target RESOURCE_TYPE.NAME1 -target RESOURCE_TYPE.NAME2`)

 ### Phase 2 - Environment-specific Resources

 - Change Directory - `cd terraform/environments/<envname>`